 The continued sun has caused a major drought which in turn has left our lawns longing for moisture, turning yellow or even brown and dried out.

 Thankfully despite the poor appearance, grass is resilient and we would expect most lawns to have survived the drought.
 The limp and parched look is simply the lawn in a state of dormancy and will come back to its former glory once the moisture is returned to the soil.
+You can view our range of the best lawn fertilisers here.

 Over recent weeks we have seen the weather break with rain showers coming back so we expect many lawns to be returning to their natural green healthy look.
 If however, your lawn is not improving it may have died and require some work.
 To determine if your lawn is dormant or dead we need to assess the soil.